Waking up early is an ultimate productivity lifehack to create time for what matters most

 Your sleeping issues may be caused by a number of reasons.
 You should focus on finding out what those reasons are and addressing them – by changing your habits, changing your thinking and sometimes changing your whole lifestyle.

 I won’t go into details on why sleeping pills can be bad.
 I have recently run into a whole site on this subject – The Dark Side of Sleeping Pills – that I advise you to check.
 My suggestion is to avoid the medications and treat yourself in a natural way – by changing your habits.
+Understanding how sleep works is a great starting point.

 Bad Habits That Cause Sleeping Problems